 deutsch | english

 Konstantinos Arvanitakis is a graduate of the Athens Conservatoire (Flute), the Drama School of the National Theatre of Greece (Acting), Athens University (Classics), and the University of California at Irvine (MFA in Stage Directing).
 Right after the completion of his studies he received a fellowship to train as artistic director at the Arizona Theatre Company.
 He has directed over 50 productions on all the prominent stages of Greece.
 He has taught at the Department of Theatre Studies of the Athens University and the University of Peloponnese, and has served as President of the Hellenic Centre of the International Theatre Institute.
-Under his leadership, in 10 years the Athens Conservatoire Drama School has become one of the most prestigious institutions in Greece.
+Under his leadership, the Athens Conservatoire Drama School has become one of the most prestigious institutions in Greece.

 Regula Baenziger studied at the „Conservatorio Niccolò Paganini“ in Genova with Gabriella Ravazzi, after her diploma with Wally Staempfli at the Music Academy Basel.
 She took part in a series of masterclasses near celebrated personalities, such as Giovanna Canetti, Carmen Vilalta, Vera Bertinetti and Beppe di Tomasi and has been a winner at the international competition „Le nozze di Figaro“ in Italy.
 She sang leading parts like Cherubino in „Le nozze di Figaro“, Dorabella in „Così fan tutte“ and Santuzza in „Cavalleria Rusticana“.
 For a long time she seriously occupied herself with the Lied.
 Accompanied by the greek pianist Evangelos Sarafianos she sang numerous recitals, amongst others in Patras and Rhodos.
 While performing and continuing her own vocal enhancement, she early founded her own singing class in Basel (Switzerland).
 In 2019 she was member of the production team for the contemporary opera „Schellenursli“ at the Basel Theater.